 Traditionally, coaching or training of the individual members of the team focuses on the personal development and potential of each individual.

 In this approach, the aim is to increase the performance of the team by improving the performance of the individual.
 This may lead to the individual performance improving, however, the team’s performance may or may not improve.

-What are the benefits of Relationship Systems Coaching for Organizations?
+What are the benefits of Systemic Team Coaching?

-- Maximizes impact by allowing all voices to speak and be heard, especially the suppressed voices.
+- Maximizes impact by creating the environment for all voices to be heard, especially the marginalized voices.

-- Stimulates creativity and honours full participation, ensuring the undercurrent is acknowledged.
+- Stimulates creativity and honours full participation, ensuring conflict is treated as a springboard to change.